p4-team/ctf/2015-09-26-trendmicro/calculator/README.md

 And server was expecting a solution: `11121023402232863`

 We solved this using literal nubmbers parser, roman numbers parser and python `eval()` function.
-The parsers are trivial and easy to find on the internet, the rest was:
+The parsers are trivial and easy to find on the internet (whole script [here](calculator.py) ), the rest was:

 	def solve(data):
 		fixed = data.replace(",", "") #turn 3,200 into 3200